 To make the contacts you need, you should aim to become more involved in the blockchain community.
 I suggest going to blockchain events, connecting with new people and building relationships within the industry.
 This will help you to find the right people to join your project!

-Smart contracts play a huge role in your cryptocurrency project.
-For those who don’t know what a smart contract is, let me briefly explain…
+Smart contracts play a huge role when it comes to how to create a cryptocurrency.
+For those who don’t know what a smart contract is, let me briefly explain:

 A smart contract is like a traditional contract; except it is digital, runs on the blockchain, is executed automatically, and cannot be changed.